antaresproject/docs/docs/antares_concepts/core_&_files_structure.md

 * html - contains the tools assisting in html design
 * installer - system's installer
 * kernel - contains extended Laravel classes
-* licensing - a pack facilitating system's licensing
 * messages - functions assisting in notifications flash only design (short duration messages - to the next request)
 * model - contains main data base business models used by the system
 * notifier - assist in sending notifications to system's users
-* optimize - a set of functions having system's operation optimization in view
-* performance - a set of functions used for system's operation efficiency verification
 * publisher - functions facilitating executing components' and modules' migration files which are a part of the system
 * registry - implementation of the registry design pattern as a base class for extending by the components and modules
 * scaffolding - a register of generators used in prototyping components and modules, widgets and prototypes datatables